 9. Students, teachers and community volunteers who practice healthy eating should be encouraged to serve as role models in the dining areas.

 10. If foods are sold in addition to National School Lunch Program meals, they should be from the five major food groups to foster healthy eating patterns.

 11. Decisions regarding the sale of foods in addition to the National School Lunch Program meals should be based on nutrition goals, not on profit-making.
-(2004) (2015 COD)
+(2004) (April 2020 BOD)